ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 This extension to `case of` would be enabled regardless of whether or not `-XLambdaCase` is turned on.

+If no clauses are given, i.e. the expression in question if `\case {}`, how many arguments this expression should take is ambiguous.
+However, currently, with `-XEmptyCase`, this expression is already valid and takes a single argument.
+Thus, to maintain backwards compatibility and for lack of a better option, this proposal does not alter the behavior of this expression.

-The lack of parentheses makes this slightly more concise than the other alternatives, especially in cases with only a single pattern.
+In general, the lack of parentheses makes this alternative slightly more concise than the others, especially in cases with only a single pattern.

 One potential concern is that this breaks the pattern of symmetry between expressions and patterns that match them.
 For example, if a function is defined